-Long Term Debt - As of September 30, 2013, the County had no debt outstanding and the Dickens County Public Facility Corporation (a blended component unit of the County) had \$9.4 million outstanding on the Series 2001 Lease Revenue Bonds.
+Long Term Debt - As of September 30, 2014, the County had a capital lease outstanding related to a pickup purchase and the Dickens County Public Facility Corporation (a blended component unit of the County) had \$9.4 million outstanding on the Series 2001 Lease Revenue Bonds.
 See Note III E for debt service requirements on the above outstanding debt.